 Fabric dyeing usually happens during the textile production process, as fabric is made.
-But if you really want to change the colour of garment or the fabric you already have, you can still do it easily at home.
+But if you want to change the colour of a garment you already bought or the fabric you already have, you can do it easily at home.
 Fabric dyes, the magic ingredient of fabric dyeing is available at shops everywhere.
 But which dye to buy?
 Let us checkout the different fabric dyes available.

 Basic dyes/Catonic dyes

-This is used for dyeing synthetic fabrics.
+This dye is used for dyeing synthetic fabrics like Polyester, Nylon, Acrylic, and acetate.
 It doesnot wash away fast.

 This dye can be used for dyeing fabrics like polyester, nylon, rayon, acrylic wool and silk.
 Excellent colour adherence.
 But not as bright as acid dyes.

 This is the most preferred dye.
 This is used for dyeing protein fibers like wool, silk, all cellulose fibers, like cotton, rayon, hemp, linen, Tencel, Modal, bamboo and nylon.
 It gives nice bright colours which last for a long time.
 It is an expensive dye compared to other dyes.

 This is usually used to dye cotton fabrics and other natural & man-made cellulosic fibres.
 Sulfur dyes give mostly dull colors but it is very inexpensive.
 It is also used for printing.

 This is used to dye cotton and cellulosic fabrics.
 Vat dyeing is the name of the process of dyeing.
 Vat dyes are insoluble in water (or most other solvents) but they become soluble during the vat-making process, which can be complicated.
 Colour doesnot wash away fast.
 Indigo dyeing is an example of vat dyeing.